kusterlab/SIMSI-Transfer/README.md

 ## Installation

-SIMSI-Tranfer is available on PyPI and can be installed with `pip`:
+SIMSI-Transfer is available on PyPI and can be installed with `pip`:

 ```shell
 pip install simsi-transfer